3qnexx/nexxPLAY-iOS/readme.md

 #### startPlay(sessionID:String, client:String, playmode:String, param:String, startPosition:Int = 0, startItem:Int = 0)
 Initial method to get the client data, ad data and video data.
 The attributes `startPosition` and `startItem` are optional.

+#### startPlayWithGlobalID(sessionID:String, client:String, globalID:String, startPosition:Int = 0, startItem:Int = 0)
+Initial method to get the client data, ad data and video data via a global ID.
+The attributes `startPosition` and `startItem` are optional.

+#### startPlayWithRemoteMedia(sessionID:String, client:String, playmode:String, reference:String, provider:String, startPosition:Int = 0, startItem:Int = 0)
+Initial method to get the client data, ad data and video data of a remote media.
+The attributes `startPosition` and `startItem` are optional.

 #### swap(param:String)
 This method changes the video ID, thus the player will load the necessary information about the new video and restart with the new data